MarkGotham/MusoRepo/README.md

-# 'MusoRepo': a directory of resources for Computational Musicology
+# 'MusoRepo': a Directory of Resources for Computational Musicology

 This is a list of links to resources for computational musicology, with a focus on working with symbolic scores.